Westminster Health Forum

 NHS procurement | Carbon Reduction Plan benchmarks | scope 3 emissions | the role of data & AI | options for moving towards greener clinical trials | priorities for pharma | reducing waste & improving recyclability | sustainable packaging, devices & tools

-TO BE PUBLISHED September 2024
+September 2024

 Format: DOWNLOADABLE PDF

-There will be a focus on:
+There was a focus on:

 • practical strategies for tackling Scope 3 emissions and overcoming challenges in measurement and monitoring

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • Carbon Reduction Plan: next steps for reaching supplier benchmarks, following the extension of requirements from April 2024 - accelerating the transition to net zero procurement

-• addressing Scope 3 emissions: building a sustainable life sciences roadmap - priorities for governance, capability building, and continuous support for sustaining change
+• addressing Scope 3 emissions: building a sustainable life sciences roadmap - priorities for governance, capability building and continuous support for sustaining change

 • pharma: exploring transparency and fairness in net zero plans from life science companies - the role of the taskforce and opportunities for collaboration - priorities for pharmaceutical emissions reduction targets